haussel/photometry/README.md

 - spectrum:       defines the BasicSpectrum and the SpectrumInterpolator classes
 - standards:      define some convenience function to obtain classical spectra.
 - atmosphere:     defines the IramAtmosphere class to handle GILDAS atmosphere models
-- irampassband :  defines the IramPassband class
+- irampassband:   defines the IramPassband class, to handle varying opacity and emission of the sky in the band
+- atmosphere:     defines the IramAtmosphere class, to use GILDAS atmosphere models
+- planets:        define the GiantPlanet class to compute the flux of planets